wirepair/autogcd/README.md

 # Automating Google Chrome Debugger (autogcd)
 Autogcd is a wrapper around the [gcd](https://github.com/wirepair/gcd/) library to enable automation of Google Chrome.
 It some what mimics the functionality offered by WebDriver but allows more low level access via the debugger service.

-## Changelog
+## Changelog (2017)
+- August 15th: Updated to the latest gcd / protocol.json file.
-May 2017: Updated to latest gcd / protocol.json file.
+- May: Updated to latest gcd / protocol.json file.
-April 2017: Updated to latest gcd / protocol.json file.
+- April: Updated to latest gcd / protocol.json file.
 Fixed unit tests to wait for stability a bit longer as node changes seem to take longer than before.
-June 2016: Updated to latest gcd / protocol.json file.
-Fixed calls to Network.Enable to take in the required buffer sizes.

 ## Dependencies
 autogcd requires [gcd](https://github.com/wirepair/gcd/), [gcdapi](https://github.com/wirepair/gcd/tree/master/gcdapi) and [gcdmessage](https://github.com/wirepair/gcd/tree/master/gcdmessage) packages.